-Limit or eliminate all liquid calories - fruit juices, soda pop, Gatorade, and alcohol.
+1. Limit or eliminate all liquid calories - fruit juices, soda pop, Gatorade, and alcohol.
 Alcohol, of course in this day and age is something you won't be drinking in the firehouse but it is something to minimize when off the job.
 Alcohol provides nothing but empty calories and provokes bad choices (about food and other things).
 If you're going to drink beer, wine, or liquor, just keep in mind it will add calories and could keep you further away from getting fit for duty.
 BUT, we've got to have a little fun now and then right?
 Moderation in everything is the key.
 Gatorade and other sports drinks should only be consumed during a fire and after to help rehydrate.
 Fruit juices, soda pops, and even zero calorie soft drinks should be avoided.
 They provide nothing but empty calories and a ton of extra acids and other chemicals that will hinder the digestive, nervous, and muscular system.
 There is even new research that correlates diet, zero calorie drinks to overeating.
-A study published in Cancer Epidemiology, Biomarkers and Prevention found that chugging two or more sodas a week could raise risk of pancreatic cancer (in men...of course).
+A study published in Cancer Epidemiology, Biomarkers and Prevention found that chugging two or more sodas a week could raise risk of most cancers.
 An easy choice is to AVOID them at all cost.

 The second part of this SOP is to stay hydrated.
 All of your body's chemical reactions, including your metabolism, depend on water.
 If you are dehydrated you may be burning up to 2% fewer calories and with as little as a 2% body water shortage, the ability to perform a high intensity activity (like that on the fireground) can be greatly impaired.
 Here are some great acceptable liquids; bottled water, teas (unsweetened, natural), coffee (hold the sweeteners, except stevia, cream and sugar), coconut milk (plain), and/ or regular almond milk.
+You should aim at drinking almost 1⁄2 your bodyweight in ounces of water a day.
+So, if you weigh 150 pounds you should try to drink 150 ounces of water each day.
+That sounds like a lot but consider the amount of fluid lost during fire operations.
+You can get a great chart and more information on the importance of hydration by clicking here- Stay hydrated, Stay Alive.

-A little note on energy drinks--They are NO GOOD.
+\\\\A little note on energy drinks--They are NO GOOD.
 Calories or not, these things have tons of chemicals that shouldn't be in your body.
 If a drink doesn't have calories that once did, it means they stripped them out by replacing it with some man-made chemical.
 No good to you or your body!
 Just avoid them!
 Try green or black teas, eat better and get more sleep to increase your energy.